UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

 .. admonition:: Running IJulia in Jupyter on compute nodes at UPPMAX

    - Jupyter is rather slow on the compute nodes.
-   - This can be fixed by opening jupyter in a web browers on you local computer.
+   - This can be fixed by opening jupyter in a web browsers on you local computer.

    https://uppmax.github.io/HPC-python/jupyter.html